 Covering a game telegraphically

-He would tap out something like- Roberts around end for 5 STOP Harvard player down STOP Time called Harvard STOP
+Then he would tap out something like- Roberts around end for 5 STOP Harvard player down STOP Time called Harvard STOP

 The reason that there would be such short sentences is that each word cost a certain sum as did punctuation marks.
 However, "STOP" was free.